liugangcode/torch-molecule/README.md

 `torch-molecule` is a package under active development that facilitates molecular discovery through deep learning, featuring a user-friendly, `sklearn`-style interface.
 It includes model checkpoints for efficient deployment and benchmarking across a range of molecular tasks.
 Currently, the package focuses on three main components:

 1. **Predictive Models**: Done: GREA, SGIR, IRM, GIN/GCN w/ virtual, DIR.
 TODO: SMILES-based LSTM/Transformers, more
-2. **Generative Models**: Done: Graph DiT, GraphGA.
-TODO: DiGress, GDSS, more
+2. **Generative Models**: Done: Graph DiT, GraphGA, DiGress.
+TODO:, GDSS, more
 3. **Representation Models**: Done: MoAMa, AttrMasking, ContextPred, EdgePred.
 TODO: checkpoints, more

 > **Note**: This project is in active development, and features may change.